-Using the Zoom Lens
+Using a Zoom Lens

-Enlarge the subject (telephoto) or capture a wider area (wide angle) with a zoom lens.
+Enlarges the subject (telephoto) or captures a wider area (wide angle) with a zoom lens.
 Adjust it to the desired size and take the picture.

 1 Turn the zoom ring to the right or left.

 Turn the zoom ring clockwise for telephoto and counterclockwise for wide angle.